Absolute profinite rigidity, direct products, and finite presentability: Profinite rigidity of certain Seifert fibred spaces

 \begin{lemma} If $\Delta$ is Galois rigid, then $\G$ is Galois rigid with the same associated trace-field and quaternion algebra as $\Delta$. \end{lemma}

 \begin{proof} We have a surjection $p:\G\to\Delta$.
 Each Zariski-dense representation $\Delta\to \PSL(2,\C)$ pulls back to a Zariski-dense representation $\Gamma\to \PSL(2,\C)$.
 Since $\Delta$ is assumed to be Galois rigid, it suffices to show that every Zariski-dense representation $f: \Gamma \to \PSL(2,\C)$ factors through $p$.
-But since a Zariski-dense representation has non-elementary image, this follows from Lemma \ref{l:thru-proj}(2).\end{proof}
+But this follows from Lemma \ref{l:thru-proj}(2).\end{proof}

 Following the strategy from \cite{BMRS2}, it will be convenient to first prove Theorem \ref{reduce_seif} for the a limited list of the bases $S^2(p,q,r)$.
 The remaining triangle groups in Theorem \ref{main_triangle} will be handled in Proposition \ref{up_reduce}.
 However, we first comment upon and correct some statements from \cite{BMRS2}.